MPAS-Dev/compass/docs/users_guide/landice/test_groups/kangerlussuaq.rst

    :width: 777 px
    :align: center

-   Ice thickness on Kangerlussuaq 1-10km variable resolution mesh.
+   Ice thickness and grid spacing in meters on Kangerlussuaq 1-10km variable resolution mesh.

 The test group includes a single test case that creates the variable resolution mesh.